aleph2c/miros/doc/batterychargingexample.rst

 We want to build the system on the right before we build the system on the left.
-Currently, it is very difficult to mock out our electrics and time features, so we will change the production code to make it testable:
+Currently, it is very difficult to mock out our electrics and time features, so we will change the production code to make it testable by adding an ``ElectricalInterface`` class:

 .. image:: _static/testing_challenge_2.svg
     :target: _static/testing_challenge_2.pdf
     :align: center

-We add an ``ElectricalInterface`` class, which will act as the driver layer in our real system.
+The ``ElectricalInterface`` class will act as the driver layer in our real system.
 It will receive constant current and constant voltage control instructions and it will provide functions to other packages that can be used to sample the current and the voltage.